-8.2.1.A Protest must be made in writing, specifying which sections of Sporting Code, racing rules, club rules, series rules or any official iRacing or FIRST rules have been violated.
+- 8.2.1.A Protest must be made in writing, specifying which sections of Sporting Code, racing rules, club rules, series rules or any official iRacing or FIRST rules have been violated.
 Protests should include the exact infraction and why it is believed a violation has occurred.
 The event needs to be clearly identified including time and date it occurred.
 Written protests must be addressed to "FIRST Chief Steward" and submitted to Protest@iRacing.com.
 This is the only place to formally lodge a protest.
-Protests need to be made within 30 days of the decision, infraction or violation that is being protested.
-Any evidence, data, recordings or third party accounts are welcome and encouraged to be submitted with protests.

-8.2.2.Below is an example of a properly formatted Protest:
+Protests need to be made within 7 days of the decision, infraction or violation that is being protested.
+Any evidence, data, recordings or third party accounts are welcome and encouraged to be submitted with protests. - 8.2.2.
+Protest submitted regarding on track incidents should be accompanied by a replay of the on track incident in question. - 8.2.3.Below is an example of a properly formatted Protest: